 The 24/7 Market Reality

 Crypto doesn't close.
-Bitcoin trades on Sunday morning, at 3am on a Tuesday, during public holidays that shut down every other financial market.
+BTC trades on Sunday morning, at 3am on a Tuesday, during public holidays that shut down every other financial market.
 This isn't just a quirk.
 It's a fundamental difference in how opportunities arise and how risk accumulates.

 Want to see how these rules play out in practice?
 View Velotrade's challenge options →